PilotDataPlatform/download/README.md

 ## Getting Started

-This is an example of how to run the download service locally
+This is an example of how to run the download service locally.

 ### Prerequisites